DAT 108, DIGITAL IMAGING I

 • The Faculty defines excessive absence or lateness as more than the equivalent of one week of class meetings during the semester.
 Distance Learning courses will use criteria established by the Instructor.

-• When presence counts towards a class participation grade, excessive absence or lateness may, at the discretion of the instructor, lower a student’s course grade.
+• Excessive absence or lateness may, at the discretion of the instructor, lower a student’s course grade.

-At the beginning of each semester, instructors will be instructed to submit, to the Academic Dean’s office, the names of students who have not attended any classes during the first two weeks of classes.
+• At the beginning of each semester, instructors will submit, to the Academic Dean’s office, the names of students who have not attended any classes during the first two weeks of classes.

 Academic Honesty Statement: At NVCC we expect the highest standards of academic honesty.
-Academic dishonesty is prohibited in accordance with the Board of Trustees’ student discipline policy 5.2.1 Policy on Student Conduct, Section 3, Paragraph 2.
+Academic dishonesty is prohibited in accordance with the Board of Trustee’s Proscribed Conduct Policy in Section 5.2.1 of the BOT Policy Manual.
 This policy prohibits cheating on examinations, unauthorized collaboration on assignments, unauthorized access to examinations or course materials, plagiarism, and other proscribed activities.
 Plagiarism is defined as the use of another’s idea(s) or phrase(s) and representing that/those idea(s) as your own, either intentionally or unintentionally.
 Anyone who violates the Board policy may fail the course at the discretion of the instructor.
-(Please see the Student Handbook on the College website for more information http://www.nv.edu/Portals/0/Documents/StudentServices/NVCCStudentHandbook.pdf).

 Children on Campus: For the purpose of this policy, children are defined as minors under the age of 18 who are not enrolled in a Naugatuck Valley Community College course or program.
 Children must be attended at all times by a responsible adult.
 Children may accompany an adult to class on an occasional basis and only with the prior permission of the class instructor.
 In an emergency situation that is not repetitive, a request may be made to the instructor of the course or supervisor of the activity for permission to bring a child to class or on campus.
 The student must notify the instructor or supervisor prior to the beginning of the class or activity that a child is present.
 Pre-k, elementary and high schools that are not in session are not emergency situations.
 Arrangements must be made for child care outside of NVCC.